 Several studies have shown surgical experience improves WIT.
 We did not find that in the present study.
-This can be explained by two reasons: first, a median WIT of 16 minutes (IQR: 14, 19) was optimized since the beginning of the study, probably due to the adoption of early unclamping and the FAST techniques in all cases, both of which have been shown to significantly reduce WIT; second, a higher RNS was shown to be an independent predictor of longer WIT.
-On multivariate analyses, our study showed that a higher RNS was an independent predictor of longer WIT, in addition to longer operative time (Table 5).
+This can be explained by two reasons: First, a median WIT of 16 minutes [IQR: 14, 19] was optimized since the beginning of the study probably due to the adoption of early unclamping and the FAST techniques in all cases, both of which have been shown to significantly reduce WIT.
+Second, a higher RNS was shown to be an independent predictor of longer WIT.
+The present study showed on multivariate analyses that a higher RNS was an independent predictor of longer WIT in addition to longer operative time (Table 5).
 Since our median RNS did not significantly change over each tertile group, this could explain why WIT did not change over time.

-To allow assessment of the surgeon experience of RAPN in a country where robotic surgery was not widely diffused, patients were divided into tertile groups of consecutive patients.
-This is similar to a recently published, single-surgeon experience of five consecutive groups of 13 patients.
-It showed significant improvement in perioperative outcomes.
+To allow assessment of the surgeon experience of RAPN in a country where robotic surgery was not widely diffused with slow volume build up compared to high volume centers, patients were divided into tertile groups of consecutive patients.
+This is similar to a recently published single surgeon experience of five consecutive groups of 13 patients.
+It showed significant improvement in peri-operative outcomes.
 Similarly, Mottrie and colleagues reported a 20-case learning curve concerning console time.
 In the present study, increasing surgeon experience over the tertile groups was an independent predictor of shorter operative time and less EBL.
 Motoyama et al found that WIT, but not console time, was independently affected by surgeon experience.
-The findings in their study and the present study support the significant association between surgeon experience and perioperative outcomes.
-We believe that acceptable perioperative outcomes can be achieved in a low-volume setting as early as 14 cases performed over an extended duration, provided there was extensive fellowship training.
+The finding in their study and the present study support the significant association between surgeon experience and peri-operative outcomes.
+We believe that acceptable peri-operative outcomes can be achieved as early as 14 cases in the setting of low volume performed over an extended duration provided there was extensive fellowship training.
 In addition, the influence of other robotic procedures has been shown to improve RAPN outcomes despite low volume.
-In our study, 43 RAPN cases were part of a total of 200 robotic procedures, which included RARP, radical nephrectomy, pyeloplasty, adrenalectomy, radical nephroureterectomy, and colo-vesical fistula repair.
-This likely positively influences the RAPN learning curve.
+In the present study, 43 RAPN cases were part of a total of 200 robotic procedures which included RARP, radical nephrectomy, pyeloplasty, adrenalectomy, radical nephroureterectomy, and colo-vesical fistula repair.
+This probably positively influences RAPN learning curve.

-We acknowledge several limitations of our study, including the retrospective design and its potential biases.
+We acknowledge several limitations.
+The retrospective design and its potential biases.
 The low volume of RAPN over six years was another major limitation.
-During the beginning of the robotic program in Kuwait, there was only one certified uro-oncologist with fellowship training in robotic surgery and only one robot.
-However, more surgeons with fellowship training in robotic surgery are joining the program, which ultimately will increase case volume.
-The third limitation was the single-surgeon nature of the data, which we feel was an advantage, as it eliminated surgical technique variability from the analysis, albeit not making it possible to extrapolate the results to a broader cohort of surgeons.
-The last limitation was the low/moderate RNS for most patients, which could have biased the outcomes.
+During the beginning of the robotic program in Kuwait there was only one certified uro-oncologist with fellowship training in robotic surgery and only one robot.
+However, more surgeons with fellowship training in robotic surgery are joining the program which ultimately will increase case volume.
+The third limitation was the single surgeon nature of the data, which we feel was an advantage as it eliminated surgical technique variability from the analysis albeit not making it possible to extrapolate the results to a broader cohort of surgeons.
+The last limitation was the low/moderate RNS for most patients which could have biased the outcomes.